squidfunk/mkdocs-material/docs/plugins/info.md

 Use this setting to control whether the plugin should stop creating the `.zip` file when one of the [requirements] is not satisfied.
-This setting must only be used when reporting a bug that is related to a customization [explicitly mentioned in our documentation].
+This setting must only be used when [reporting a bug][reporting bugs] that is related to a customization [explicitly mentioned in our documentation].
 You can change it with:

 ``` yaml